-- A student who is absent without parental permission is considered truant. - A student who is absent 3 consecutive days requires a medical note. - When unexcused absences throughout the year accumulate over 5 days, parents will be notified and a letter will be placed in the student's file. - Absences of 10 consecutive days, without a medical excuse, may be grounds for dismissal from school with notification of change in enrollment to the district of residence. - An abundance of absences (cumulative of 10 or more) that are considered unexcused may also lead to a student being dismissed from the school or reported to the local magistrate or Department of Human Services for truancy.
+- A student who is absent without parental permission is considered truant. - A student who is absent 3 consecutive days may be required to have a medical note. - When unexcused absences throughout the year accumulate over 5 days, parents will be notified and a letter will be placed in the student's record. - Absences of 10 consecutive days, without a medical excuse, may be grounds for dismissal from school with notification of change in enrollment to the district of residence. - An abundance of absences (cumulative of 10 or more) that are considered unexcused may also lead to a student being dismissed from the school or reported to the local magistrate or Department of Human Services for truancy.